r-nmt000/JumpToTheMiddle/README.md

 JumpToTheMiddle
 ============

-Jump to middle tab in a google chrome window
+Jump to the middle tab in a google chrome window